Skip to main content

 Your Wii can hop online through any home Wi-Fi network.
 Newer phones can even act as Wi-Fi hotspots, letting you beam a wireless signal straight to the Wii for internet access.

-Does Wii have Bluetooth capability?
+Does the Wii have Bluetooth?

 Yep—the Wii Remote talks to the console over Bluetooth.
 Sync a new remote by pressing the red sync button under the battery cover and the one inside the Wii’s front flap.